arashiyama/Obsidian-Link-Generator/README.md

   - More resource-intensive (API costs, processing time)
   - Processes fewer notes at a time due to API rate limits

+## Visual Organization with Categories

+The note categorizer enhances your Obsidian experience by:

+1. **Visual Graph Organization**: Use different colors to distinguish note types in Graph View
+2. **Improved Navigation**: Quickly identify the type of note from its appearance
+3. **Structural Understanding**: See patterns in your knowledge base based on note types
+4. **Filter by Category**: Use category tags to filter and find specific types of notes

+To set up colors in Graph View:
+1. Open Obsidian and navigate to Graph View
+2. Click the settings icon
+3. In the Groups section, create a group for each category tag
+4. Choose distinctive colors for each category

 ## Tips for Usage

 For best results, consider using these tools in sequence:

+1. Run `note_categorizer.py` first to create a visual organization system
-1. Run `auto_tag_notes.py` first to generate relevant tags for all notes
+2. Run `auto_tag_notes.py` to generate relevant tags for all notes
-2. Run `tag_linker.py` to create initial relationships based on shared tags
+3. Run `tag_linker.py` to create initial relationships based on shared tags
-3. Run `semantic_linker.py` to add relationships based on content similarity
+4. Run `semantic_linker.py` to add relationships based on content similarity
-4. Run `genai_linker.py` selectively on important notes to add insightful explanations
+5. Run `genai_linker.py` selectively on important notes to add insightful explanations

 Alternatively, use the unified `obsidian_enhance.py` script to run all or selected tools in the optimal sequence.

+## Contributing and Bug Reports

+If you encounter any issues or have suggestions for improvements, please report them through GitHub:

+1. Go to the [Issues](https://github.com/jonathancare/obsidian-auto-linking/issues) page
+2. Click on "New Issue"
+3. Choose the appropriate issue template (Bug Report or Feature Request)
+4. Fill in the necessary details

+When reporting bugs, please include:
+- The specific script that has the issue
+- Steps to reproduce the problem
+- Expected behavior vs. actual behavior
+- Your operating system and Python version
+- Any error messages or logs

+### Contributing Code

+If you'd like to contribute code improvements:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a Pull Request with a clear description of the changes

+All contributions are welcome!

 ## Support